Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Public|Private Scope of Object Properties.

-Our simple Class Module Object has a few drawbacks and we are going to rectify them.
+Our simple class module object has a few drawbacks that we now need to address.

 Open the Class Module ClsArea.
-Change the word Public to Private for all three variables.
+Change the scope from Public to Private for all three variables.

 Creating Property Procedures